 How easy is it for your customers to do business with you?
-How many pieces of paper, forms, approval processes and other impediments to getting deals done has 'traditional business practices' put in the way of winning on customer experience?
-One of the great advantages of new Cloud based platforms is that they offer companies a chance to fundamentally transform how they engage, serve and ultimately delight their customers.
+How many pieces of paper, forms, approvals and other impediments to getting deals done has ‘usual business practice' put in the way of winning on customer experience?
+One of the advantages of migrating to the Cloud is that it offers companies a chance to fundamentally transform how they engage, serve and ultimately delight their customers.

 If you could create a new product or service, at a fraction of the normal price but with a better service proposition for your customers - would you do it?
 Or would you wait for one of your competitors to disrupt your industry first?

-Last week I was speaking to the CEO of an accounting software company.
+One of my clients was the CEO of an accounting software company.
 For many years they had enjoyed a comfortable business selling practice management software to accounting firms.
 However in recent years, new Cloud based platforms had made life difficult - not just for them, but for many of their clients.
-When I asked the CEO to explain - he said that the problem was not that their competitor was giving away partner editions of their software away for free but rather the existence of a cheap Cloud based solution had led to the creation of thousands of cut price accountants, working out of cafes who were now making life difficult for traditional, high cost bean counters.
-Take this as your warning - from professional services, to healthcare, finance and retail - the disruptive impact of the Cloud on your industry is only just beginning.
+When I asked the CEO to explain - he said that the problem was not that their competitor was giving away partner editions of their software away for free but rather new Cloud platforms like Xero had led to thousands of cut price accountants, working out of cafes - who were now challenging the economics of small business audit.

-The final, and perhaps most important thing you need to know about the Cloud is its impact on costs.
+The final, and perhaps most important thing you need to know about the Cloud is how it changes the way you think about costs.
 In a traditional IT based organisation, costs are a step function.
-Launching a new division, adding more people or planning a new product or service will in the short term dramatically shift your cost base to a new level, which over time is hopefully amortised over new revenue growth.
+Launching a new division, adding more people or planning a new product or service will in the short term dramatically shift your cost base to a new level, amortised with time over new revenue growth.

 The Cloud offers leaders a very different calculus.
 Even the smallest of companies or startups can access world class applications, storage or computation services on a per user basis, allowing them to ramp up very quickly as demand increases.
 Think about it.
 Could Instagram have scaled to millions of users and sold for a billion dollars in twelve months on a traditional technology development model?
 And even if you can't imagine how your organisation could innovate as nimbly as an Internet startup - what would happen if one of your competitors did?